Realpolitik: Pakistan

 Relations between Pakistan and the U.S. were strained during the 1970s due to Pakistan's nuclear program and the controversial execution of President Zulfikar Ali Bhutto.

 In the context of the Iranian Revolution, President Jimmy Carter desired to improve relations with Pakistan.
 General Muhammad Zia-ul-Haq came into power in 1977 after martial law was imposed in the country due to political turmoil.
 Zia recognised the immediate strategic interests that Pakistan may obtain by aligning with the U.S. amidst the Soviet–Afghan War.

 Pakistan due to its strategic geopolitical location made it a subject of grave interest to the U.S., which supported Pakistan with financial and military assistance including General Dynamics F-16 Fighting Falcon and financial aid during the Soviet–Afghan War.

 Zia initially declined the 400 million USD aid offered by the U.S. (under the Carter administration) dismissing it as "peanuts".
-However, when Ronald Reagan entered office and sought to increment the funding for Operation Cyclone and aid for Pakistan, the U.S. and Pakistan agreed on a 3.2 billion USD military and economic aid package.
+However, when Ronald Reagan entered office and sought to increment the funding for Operation Cyclone and aid for Pakistan, the U.S. and Pakistan agreed on a US$3.2 billion military and economic aid package.

 Under Zia's leadership, Pakistan played a pivotal role in training the Afghan mujahidin, in conjunction with Operation Cyclone to oppose the Soviet-backed government in Afghanistan.

-While Pakistan was aligned with the United States, it did maintain diplomatic relations with the Soviet Union during the Afghan war which was primarily based upon pragmatic diplomacy rather than genuine partnership.

 One of the major Realpolitik decision of Zia's presidency was his role in the nuclear program of Pakistan.
 Amidst international pressure, he ignored threats of sanctions and prioritised the national interest over non-proliferation international norms.
 The development of nuclear weapons was seen as crucial for deterrence against Pakistan's historical rival, India, which had successfully conducted nuclear tests in 1974.